-Charged Chats is a series of interviews featuring inspiring voices from the pros.
+Charged Chats are a series of interviews featuring inspiring voices from the pros.
 What motivates them, what inspires them, and what can we take away from their stories to charge ourselves up.

 Andréa Crofts is a design leader and community builder.
 She is the Director of Product Design at League, a digital-first health benefits platform focused on preventative health.